SummaryRead the full fact sheet

 There are different types of depression.
 The symptoms for each can range from relatively minor (but still disabling) through to very severe.

 Melancholia is an older term for depression and is still sometimes used to describe a more severe form of depression with a strong biological basis, where many of the physical symptoms of depression are particularly evident.
 For example, one of the major changes is that the person can be observed to move more slowly, or to be experiencing significant changes to their sleep pattern and appetite.

 Sometimes, people with a depressive condition can lose touch with reality.
-This can involve hallucinations (seeing or hearing things that are not there) or delusions (false beliefs that are not shared by others), such as believing they are bad or evil, or that they are being watched or followed.
-They can also be paranoid, feeling as though everyone is against them or that they are the cause of the condition or bad events occurring around them.
+This can involve hallucinations (seeing or hearing things that are not there) or delusions (false beliefs that are not shared by others), such as believing they are bad or evil, or that they are being watched or followed or that everyone is against them.
+This is known as psychotic depression.